matt793/Python_Aliases_For_Powershell/README.md

 ## More to come
-As I learn about more cmdlet's for aliases to come.
+As I learn about more cmdlet's for aliases I will add more to this script.